studiodebug/easy-drive/README.md

 # Easy Drive

-Next.js app with a custom (mocked) auth flow used for local UI development.
+Next.js app with a custom (mocked) auth flow used for local UI development. teste

 ## Run locally